JMADIL/Minitalk/README.md

 	- Prototype : int pause(void);
 sleep();

-	-This function causes the process to sleep for a specified num of seconds.
+	-This function causes the process to sleep for a specified number of seconds.
 	- Prototype : unsigned int sleep(unsigned int seconds);

 usleep();

-	-This function is like sleep() but the diff is usleep() causes the process to sleep specified num of 	microseconds.
+	-This function is like sleep() but the diff that usleep() causes the process to sleep a specified number of microseconds.
 	- Prototype : int usleep(useconds_t usec);
 exit();

-	- This function in the C standard library that terminates the calling process immediately.
+	- This function in the C standard library terminates the calling process immediately.
 	- Prototype : void exit(int status);

-	(status : A value of 0 indicates successful termination, while non-zero values indicate an error)
+	(Status: A value of 0 indicates successful termination, while non-zero values indicate an error)

 Understand each one of them then start coding.